datamade/testing-guidelines/intermediate-python-testing.md

 Part of a mock object's magic is that it does not necessarily behave like the object it's patching.
 For example, any attribute you call on your mock pops into existence by virtue of being called, even if it doesn't exist on the real dependency.
 While this can be helpful at times, mock objects can be more useful if they throw errors, return values, and otherwise behave like the objects, functions, or other dependencies they temporarily replace.

-You can pass certain arguments into the `patch()` method which allow you to set attributes on the mock object that allow you to more closely mimic the behavior of the dependency you want to temporarily replace.
+You can configure mocks to more closely mimic the behavior of the dependency you want to replace by passing a few simple arguments to the `patch()` method.

 `spec`, `auto_spec`, `set_spec` are arguments you can pass into `patch()` that allow the created mock to have the same attributes as the original dependency.
+Check out the [docs on `patch()`](https://docs.python.org/3/library/unittest.mock.html#patch) for more info about these arguments.
 - `spec` only goes so far as to copy the attributes of the mocked object itself.
 - `autospec` can copy the attributes of the mocked object’s attributes as well
 - `spec_set` makes sure you can’t make attributes that don’t already exist.
 That is, it limits your mock’s ability to be a blank in your code by confining the attributes your mock can have to be only attributes your mocked object already has